 Pricing and availability

-Tesla introduced the Model Y in March 2019, over a year before the planned start of production, and the first deliveries are tentatively scheduled for early 2020, so a few months ahead of schedule.
-Tesla has seemingly eliminated the entry-level model priced under $40,000, so pricing starts at $52,990 for the cheapest version, and tops out at $60,990 for the Performance model.
-Here again, buyers won’t be able to claim federal tax incentives.
+Tesla has seemingly eliminated the entry-level Model Y priced under $40,000, so pricing starts at $49,990 for the cheapest version and tops out at $69,990 for the Performance model.
+Again, buyers won’t be able to claim federal tax incentives.
 Time will tell the effect this has on Model Y sales, but we expect it will become Tesla’s best-seller.

 What’s the competition like?